metagentools/ConDiGA/README.md

 ## Citation

-ConDiGA is accepted for publication at [Microbiome](https://microbiomejournal.biomedcentral.com/).
+ConDiGA has been accepted for publication at [Microbiome](https://microbiomejournal.biomedcentral.com/).
 If you use ConDiGA in your work, please cite the [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.04.19.537311v1) for now as follows.
 Stay tuned for the Microbiome publication.

 ```bibtex
 @article {Wu2023.04.19.537311,